brutal-org/.github/profile/readme.md

 <br/>

 <p align="center">
-  Striking modernist shapes and bold use of modern C are the hallmarks of <b>BRUTAL</b>.<br>
+  Striking modernist shapes and bold use of modern C are the hallmarks of BRUTAL.
-  Inspired by brutalist design <b>BRUTAL</b> combines the ideals of UNIX from the 1970s<br> with modern technology and engineering.
+  Inspired by brutalist design BRUTAL combines the ideals of UNIX from the 1970s with modern technology and engineering.
 </p>

 <br/>